Spread the love

 Decision #3: Become a Person of Action

-Amid the bloodshed during the Gettysburg Civil War battle (1863), Union Colonel Joshua L. Chamberlain noticed Ponder on the battlefield, pulled him aside to emphasized on the need to act with confidence even when circumstances were uncertain.
+During the bloody Battle of Gettysburg (Civil War 1863), Union Colonel Joshua L. Chamberlain spotted Ponder on the battlefield and pulled him aside.
+He stressed the importance of acting confidently, even when things were uncertain.

-Chamberlain then handed Ponder a tobacco pouch with a note attach to it — highlighting the importance of acting decisively as a leader and always doing the right thing.
+Chamberlain then handed Ponder a tobacco pouch with a note attached, reminding him that a true leader makes decisions and always does the right thing.

-After reading the note, Ponder beamed out to the next location.
+After reading the note, Ponder moved on to his next destination.

 Joshua Chamberlain (1828–1914) was an officer in the Union Army during the Civil War and a governor of Maine.